-Research or investigational treatments are therapies that are still being studied in clinical trials.
-Clinical trials are research projects in which volunteers help doctors find out whether a new treatment works and is safe for patients.
-Before a new drug or other treatment is tested in patients, it’s first studied in the lab and in animals.
-If it’s found safe and promising in these early tests, it can be tested in humans.
+Research or investigational treatments are still being studied in clinical trials (human testing).
 If the studies show that the benefits of the treatment outweigh the side effects, the Food and Drug Administration may approve it for regular use.
 Only then does the treatment become part of the standard mainstream treatment.

 During the course of this research, the drug or treatment may be available to volunteers in the clinical trial along with mainstream medical treatment.
-Only one part of the treatment would be unproven, while the rest is traditional or conventional care.
-(To learn more about research and testing, see our document called Learning About New Cancer Treatments.
-For more on taking part in human testing, see our document called Clinical Trials: What You Need to Know.)
+In this case, only one part of the treatment would be unproven, while the rest is the usual traditional or conventional care.

 The American Cancer Society urges patients who are thinking about using any complementary or non-mainstream therapies to first discuss it with their health care team.

 Integrative therapy is a term often used to describe the combined use of proven mainstream treatments and certain complementary methods.
 You may have heard the term integrative oncology.
 Some cancer treatment centers and clinics now offer this option for patients who might be helped by complementary methods as well as mainstream treatments.
-Integrative oncology departments of leading cancer centers typically limit the complementary methods they provide to ones with low risk of significant side effects and some credible evidence of benefit in reducing symptoms or improving physical or psychological health.
+Integrative oncology departments of leading cancer centers typically limit the complementary methods they provide to ones with low risk of significant side effects and some credible evidence showing they can help reduce symptoms or improve physical or psychological health.